Pantarelo/PlaCo-Platform-for-Constructing-/Scholarly.md

 The hardware interface in this project is flexible, not being dependend on anything.

 ### 3.3 Software Interfaces
+In the application, Node.js is used for the backend and JavaScript for the frontend.
+The backend follows an MVC structure, with controllers handling the application logic and models communicating directly with the PostgreSQL database.
+These software interfaces enable efficient interaction between the frontend and the database, ensuring performance and scalability.

 ### 3.4 Communications Interfaces
+The communication between the frontend and backend takes place through the API provided by the backend.

 ## System Features